Guest

 CSCdx70223

 The VPN Client's xauth dialog always stays in the foreground so it doesn't get "lost" (on XP it goes to the background and then jumps forward within seconds).
 The xauth dialog does not have focus, however, and it can be difficult to enter the username/password without first clicking on it with the mouse.
-This was observed on Windows 2000 and Windows XP; we have not checked Windows 98.
+This was observed on Windows 2000 and XP.

 CSCdx72463